-Energy consumption in MongoliaThe most important measure in the energy balance of Mongolia is the total consumption of
+Energy consumption in MongoliaThe most important figure in the energy balance of Mongolia is the total consumption of

-5.93 bn kWhof electric energy per year.
-Per capita this is an average of 1,839 kWh.
+7.34 billion kWhof electric energy per year.
+Per capita this is an average of 2,191 kWh.

-Mongolia can partly provide itself with self-produced energy.
-The total production of all electric energy producing facilities is 5 bn kWh.
-That is 90% of the countries own usage.
+Mongolia can partly be self-sufficient with domestically produced energy.
+The total production of all electric energy producing facilities is seven bn kWh.
+That is 89 percent of the country's own usage.
 The rest of the needed energy is imported from foreign countries.
-Along with pure consumptions the production, imports and exports play an important role.
-Other energy sources such as natural gas or crude oil are also used.
+Along with pure consumption, the production, imports and exports play an important role.
+Other energy sources, such as natural gas or crude oil are also used.

 Back to overview: Mongolia